wiremock/python-wiremock/docs/testcontainers.md

 # WireMock module for Testcontainers Python

-Python wiremock ships with support for [python-testcontainers](https://github.com/testcontainers/testcontainers-python) to eaily start wiremock server from your test suite using python.
+Python WireMock ships with support for [testcontainers-wiremock](https://github.com/testcontainers/testcontainers-python) to easily start WireMock server from your test suite using Python.

 ## Using the context manager